dhg/Skeleton/README.md

 # Bones.css
-Bones.css is a simple, responsive boilerplate to kickstart any responsive project.
+Bones.css is an easy responsive boilerplate, configurable styles with CSS variables, to kickstart any responsive project.

 ---